JujuAdams/RunGML/README.md

 Custom aliases can be added from anywhere using RunGML_alias("nickname", "operator_name").
 They also *should* be defined in RunGML_ConfigOps().

+Any constraints and aliases will be appended to the docstring automatically when viewing with `"help"` or `"manual"`.

-Documentation for custom operators and aliases will automatically become available via `"help"` and `"manual"`.
+Documentation for custom operators and aliases will automatically become available via `"help"` and `"manual"` when they are defined.